Psychodynamic Psychotherapy in London

 Psychodynamic counsellors work with ‘transference’ which is the process that occurs in therapy when the client responds to the counsellor as if to a significant other person from the client’s past.
 Transference allows the counsellor to learn more about the client’s developmental course from child to adult.
 Transference in the therapeutic relationship can be positive or negative.
 Positive transference may including feelings of care or concern for the other.
 Negative transference may involve feelings of dislike, loathing or mistrust.
 Psychodynamic therapists may also work with ‘counter transference’ which is the counsellor’s reactions towards the client.

-What issues are suited for Psychodynamic Therapy & Counselling?
+What issues are suited for Psychodynamic Therapy?

 Psychodynamic psychotherapy and counselling has wide application.
 It can help with anxiety, stress in the work place, work-life imbalances, relationship issues (break-up, divorce, affairs, choosing inappropriate partners, loneliness, life adjustments, marital problems, arguments, jealousy, wedding and premarital counselling), trauma, obsessive-compulsive disorder, eating problems and negative body image, depression (including suicidal thoughts, low mood, social withdrawal), phobias and fears, addiction, low self-esteem and confidence, abuse (including verbal and sexual abuse), bereavement, grief and loss.

-Psychodynamic Counselling at Harley Therapy™ London
+Psychodynamic Therapy at Harley Therapy™ London

 We have a number of therapists dedicated to the study and practice of psychodynamic therapy which they have seen help positively influence the lives of many clients.
 They offer their services to help you reach the transformation you are seeking.
 Call us to find out more or book online below to get started.

 - Psychodynamic psychotherapy vs CBT - Which to choose?

 - Which type of therapy is right for me?
 How to choose between different therapy approaches